A thalamic stroke is a rare type of subcortical stroke that may produce unusual symptoms and thus make diagnosis difficult.

 The leading cause of hemorrhagic stroke is high blood pressure, which increases the chances of an artery in the brain rupturing from the increased pressure.

-When a stroke occurs, it deprives the brain cells in the affected area of oxygen-rich blood.
+When a thalamic stroke occurs, it deprives the brain cells in the thalamus of oxygen-rich blood.
 These brain cells begin to die, which leads to brain damage.

 This is why a stroke is a medical emergency!
 Blood flow needs to be restored as soon as possible to save brain tissue and minimize disability.